SGBC/galaksio/README.md

-# Galaksio
-> An easy to use GUI for running Galaxy workflows.

 <div class="imageContainer" style="text-align:center; font-size:10px; color:#898989" >
     <img src="https://cloud.githubusercontent.com/assets/11427394/26060697/1dc10348-3986-11e7-92ae-e41b98a27625.png" title="Galaksio logo."/>
 </div>

+> An easy to use GUI for running Galaxy workflows.

 Galaksio is a web application that simplifies the usage of the Galaxy bioinformatics platform (https://usegalaxy.org/).
 Galaksio provides a simple but complete UI for using Galaxy for biologists that require bioinformatics workflows to complete their research.